-Our featured ingredient this month is something that both of us use almost daily in our kitchens.
-In fact, we’re both so coconuts for it that we want to share some with one lucky participant through a giveaway at the end of the month.
+Our featured ingredient this month is something I use almost daily in my kitchen.
 This ingredient is versatile for cooking, baking, bath and body applications, and has some impressive nutritional and medicinal characteristics.
 It is a solid at some temperatures, and a liquid at others.
 And it smells like the tropics.

 What could it be?